When is Electric Dreams back on TV?

 What time is it on TV?

-Electric Dreams continues on Monday 12th March at 10pm on Channel 4.
+Electric Dreams concludes on Monday 19th March at 10pm on Channel 4.

-Here are the details of the remaining episodes in Electric Dreams’ split first series, as you can read below.
+Here are the details of the latest episodes in Electric Dreams’ split first series, as you can read below.

 The new episode airing this week is…